Françoise Chombar

 Françoise Chombar (born May 1962) is a Belgian businesswoman.
-She is the current CEO and one of the original founders of the semiconductor company Melexis.
-She took over as a CEO from her husband and co-founder Rudi de Winter in 2004, having previously served as the COO of the company since 1997.
-She is also a non-executive board member for Soitec and Umicore, and a member of the Advisory Board at Byteflies.
+She is the CEO and a co-founder of the semiconductor company Melexis.
+She took over as CEO from her husband and co-founder Rudi de Winter in 2004, having previously been the COO of the company since 1997.
+She is also a non-executive board member for Soitec and Umicore, and a member of the advisory board at Byteflies.

 She has a master's degree from Ghent University in interpreting Dutch-English-Spanish.

 STEM and gender equality work

 Françoise Chombar is the president of STEM Platform, an independent advisory body to the Flemish government on children's STEM education.
 She also promotes gender equality through involvement in organizations including Women on Board, an association that aims to give women better access to directorial roles in Belgian companies, and SOFIA Academy, a networking program for female managers and entrepreneurs in Hasselt University, where she has been a mentor for 17 years.